How to talk about the weather in English?

 3. How to start a small talk?

-Weather is one of the most common topics of small talk, especially among British people to start a conversation, especially with people they do not know well or haven't met before.
+Weather is one of the most common small talk topics, particularly in British culture.
+It’s often used to start a conversation with someone you don’t know well or when meeting someone for the first time.
 Here are some common phrases you can use to initiate a small talk.

 1. It's a nice day, isn't it?